 Chapter 209, Part 3, Section 4801

 daysPresent: (whole number only.
 Decimals not allowed).
-For each student, report the total number of days this student was in attendance at least 50% or more of the student’s scheduled school day.
+For each student, report the total number of days this student was in attendance in the specific quarter at least 50% or more of the student’s scheduled school day.
 Only whole numbers are accepted.
 If a student was present 50% or more of their school day, that day is counted as being in attendance.
 If less than 50% of the scheduled school day, that day is counted as being absent.
 Students should NOT be counted absent when participating in sanctioned school activities that cause them to miss classroom instruction (e.g. field trips, school sports team activities)

 Chapter 119, Subchapter 2-A, Section 3272,3.